smcclennon/smcclennon.github.io/_posts/2025-10-19-repair-sony-wh1000-xm4-anc-microphone.md

 In my research I was disappointed to find that there was not one single solution everyone has agreed works universally.
 Eventually, I took the plunge and tried the isopropyl alcohol (aka isopropanol) bath method, or I should say, my headphones took the plunge :)

 It worked!
-And fortunately for you, my right earcup suffered the same fate a few months later, the repair process for which I have documented step by stepbelow.
+And fortunately for you, my right earcup suffered the same fate a few months later, the repair process for which I have documented step by step below.

 ## Solution

 ### What you'll need
-- Isopropyl alcohol 99% purity
+- Isopropyl alcohol ≥99% purity
 - Small bowl
 - Butter knife or plastic prying tool
-- Small flathead screw driver (or similar) for unclipping the ANC microphone cover
+- Small flathead screwdriver (or similar) for unclipping the ANC microphone cover

 > This repair involves disassembling your headphones and could void your warranty.
 Proceed at your own risk.
 {: .prompt-warning }